Veranda-Digital/veranda-website-11ty/src/_includes/sections/section_content/enviro.md

-No more delivery windows means more efficient delivery routes, significantly reducing the overall carbon footprint of your grocers.
+Unattended deliveries, day or night, mean more efficient routes and fewer vehicles on the road, significantly reducing the overall carbon footprint of your groceries.